Cooking Gorgeous

 Serving Suggestions

-The traditional or most common way to serve this comforting stew is to serve it with Turkish Rice Pilaf (Sehriyeli Pilav) and some mixed pickles or a glass of Ayran (Turkish Yogurt Drink).
-Alternatively, you can serve them with some crusty bread or Bazlama (Turkish Flatbread).
+The traditional way to serve this stew is with Turkish rice and some mixed pickles, or a glass of Ayran (Turkish Yogurt Drink) on the side.

 Recipe FAQs